burdickmaxwell/KataTemplate_Node_Jest_ESM/README.md

 ## Usage

 This template can be used as a skeleton to get you started with your kata journey.
 This particular template uses JavaScript and Node.js with ESM modules, Yarn for package manager, and Jest for testing.
+The usage of ESM modules does require experimental features of node, however given the current trajectory of node, it makes sense to use esm modules exclusively for these katas (plus, there isn't a need to transpile for testing).

-To install required dependencies, run `yarn install`.
+To install required dependencies, run `yarn install` (this project requires node >= 16.10.0, which includes corepack, please make sure it is enabled by running `corepack enable`--see [here](https://yarnpkg.com/getting-started/install) for more information).
 Tests can be run with `yarn test`.
 Since ESM modules are being used, you will need to add `NODE_OPTIONS=--experimental-vm-modules` to the test runner if not running all tests with the built-in yarn command.
 To check your code, you can use eslint by running `yarn lint`.

 To start a new kata, create a file in the `src/` directory, and a corresponding test file in the `test/` directory.
 example: